Mylliah/holbertonschool-shell/README.md

-######**Shell, basics**

 ###---- Task 0 :

-	I wrote a script to print the absolute path name of the current working directory.
+	command used to write a script that prints the absolute path name of the current working directory : pwd

 ###---- Task 1 :

-	I wrote a script to display the contents list of current working directory.
+	command used to write a script that displays the contents list of the current working directory : ls

 ###---- Task 2 :

-	I wrote a script to change the working directory to the user's home directory.
+	command used to write a script that changes the working directory to the user's home directory : cd

 ###---- Task 3 :

-	I wrote a script to display current directory contents in a long format.
+	command used to write a script that displays current directory contents in a long format :
+	ls -l

 ###---- Task 4 :

-	I wrote a script to display current directory contents, including hidden files.
+	command used to write a script that displays current directory contents in a long format, including hidden files :
+	ls -la

 ###---- Task 5 :

-	I wrote a script to display current directory contents, including hidden files with user and group IDs displayed numerically.
+	command used to write a script that displays current directory contents in a long format, with user and group IDs displayed numerically and hidden files :
+	ls -lan

+###---- Task 5 :

+	command used to write a script that creates a directory in an other distant directory :
+	mkdir -p /tmp/my_first_directory

 ###---- Task 6 :

-	I wrote a script to create a directory in an other directory which is not the current working directory.
+	command used to write a script that creates a directory in an other distant directory :
+	mv -t betty /tpm/my_first_directory

 ###---- Task 7 :

-	I wrote a script to move a file from distant directory to an other distant directory.
+	command used to write a script that move a file in an other distant directory : mv /tmp/betty /tmp/my_first_directory

 ###---- Task 8 :

-	I wrote a script to delete a file from distant directory.
+	command used to write a script that creates a directory in an other distant directory :
+	rm /tmp/my_first_directory/betty

-###---- Taske 9 :
+###---- Task 9 :

-	I wrote a script to delete a directory from distant directory.
+	command used to write a script that delete a directory in an other distant directory :
+	rm /tmp/my_first_directory/betty

 ###---- Task 10 :

-	I wrote a script to change the working directory to the previous.
+	command used to write a script that changes the working directory to the previous one :
+	cd -

 ###---- Task 11 :

-	I wrote a script to list all files in the current directory and the parent of the working directory etc.
+	command used to write a script that list all files in the current directory and  :
+	ls -la . .. /boot

 ###---- Task 12 :

-	I wrote a script to print the type of a file.
+	command used to write a script that prints the type of a file : file /tmp/iamafile

 ###---- Task 13 :

-	I wrote a script to create a symbolic link to a distant directory.
+	command used to write a script that creates a symbolic link to distant directory. ln -s /bin/ls __ls__

 ###---- Task 14 :

+	command used to write a script that copies all the HTML files from the current working directory to an other directory : cp -un *.html /root/holbertonschool-shell
 	I wrote a script to copy all HTML file from the current working directory to an other directory.

+###---- Task 15 :

+	I wrote a script to move all the files beginning with an uppercase.